aaronlam1004/hexcore-api/README.md

 # Hexcore API

-This was created because Riot's current API does not support the new sets (Set 6 and Set 6.5).
+This was created because Riot's current API does not support the new sets since they are not currently supported by Riot Games.

 ## Web Service
 API server (including basic documentation) can be found/used here: https://hexcore-api.herokuapp.com/